NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mauler.md

 * * *

 You smash the ground with your weapon, knocking nearby creatures to the ground.
 Choose a square within your reach, including your own space.
-If there's a foe in the chosen square, Strike that foe with the required weapon.
-Then attempt to Trip every foe in the chosen square plus each square adjacent to that square, ignoring Trip's requirement that you have a hand free.
-This counts as three attacks toward your multiple attack penalty, but the penalty doesn't increase until after you've made the Strike, if any, and all the Trip attempts.
+If there's an enemy in the chosen square, you can Strike that enemy with your two-handed weapon.
+Regardless of whether you attempted a Strike, you then attempt to [[Actions/Trip|Trip]] every enemy in the chosen square plus each square adjacent to that square, ignoring Trip's requirement that you have a hand free.

+Hammer Quake counts as three attacks toward your multiple attack penalty, but the penalty doesn't increase until after you've made the Strike, if any, and all the Trip attempts.

 ## [[Feats/Avalanche Strike|Avalanche Strike]] Feat 14